The districts and neighborhoods of Bonaire

 Toward the south, near Flamingo Airport, is an excavated lagoon called Laguna Marina, with a number of peninsulas with resorts:

-Also Port Bonaire is situated at this Laguna Marina (picture: WeShareBonaire).
+In addition, the complex Port Bonaire is situated at this Laguna Marina (picture: WeShareBonaire).

 The cozy “working-class” neighborhoods